 Chimney Sweeping and Chimney Care FAQ

-We have the top chimney sweeps in the HRM, and can do minor repairs to your refectory, brick replacement, gasket repair, reorientation of flue, and other chimney issues.
+We have the top chimney sweeps in the HRM, and can do minor repairs to your refractory, brick replacement, gasket repair, reorientation of flue, and other chimney issues.
 You can rest easy with our clean and experienced, certified technicians on the job.

 ***Please note that we are currently servicing wood-burning systems only